-- 1. To maintain a robust governance structure for the LRF to ensure that it is responsive, accountable and able to fulfil its responsibilities under the Civil Contingencies Act 2004 including promoting business continuity arrangements, whether that be in partnership or as individual organisations, so as to fulfil statutory obligations. - 2.
-To use the additional funding provided from the Government to develop the capacity of the LRF to deliver successfully against the increased expectations brought about from the review of the National Resilience Strategy and the Civil Contingencies Act. - 3.
-To approve and manage the CRR, raise awareness of new and emerging risks and ensure that the risk process provides a robust basis for future emergency planning. - 4.
-To continually engage with and develop sustainable community resilience arrangements to ensure that the public understand the measures to take in the event of an emergency and to ensure that the resources of the Category 1 and 2 responders can be focused on the most vulnerable people in the community.
+- 1. To maintain a robust governance structure for the LRF to ensure that it is responsive, accountable, and able to fulfil its responsibilities under the Civil Contingencies Act 2004 including promoting business continuity arrangements, whether that be in partnership or as individual organisations, so as to fulfil statutory obligations. - 2.
+To continue to use the additional funding provided from the Government to develop the capacity of the LRF, and LRF Team, to deliver successfully against the increased expectations brought about from the review of the National Resilience Strategy and the Civil Contingencies Act. - 3.
+To continually monitor the national risk and threat landscape, identifying the local context and ensuring that sufficient and realistic multi-agency plans and procedures exist to deal with the consequences when events occur, and any capability gaps are identified.
+To approve and manage the Community Risk Register, raise awareness of new and emerging risks and ensure that the risk process provides a robust basis for future emergency planning. - 4.
+To continually engage with and develop sustainable community resilience arrangements to ensure that the public understand the measures to take in the event of an emergency and to ensure that the resources of the Category 1 and 2 responders can be focused on the most vulnerable people in the community. - 5.
+To provide a framework to develop the organisation and individual competencies of the LRF members to ensure effective multi-agency emergency management exists, through the planning, risk, training and exercising cycle.
+To embed best practice within the field of integrated emergency management across all aspects of the LRF and its partner organisations. - 6.
+To maintain an integrated, robust and "fit for purpose" communications strategy that enables internal communications between LRF members and has appropriate mechanisms in place to warn and inform the public in the event of an emergency occurring and which is also adaptable to utilise technology and social media to provide warning and informing information to a wider audience.

-- 5. To provide a framework to develop the organisation and individual competencies of the LRF members to ensure effective emergency management exists. - To continually monitor the national risk and threat landscape, identifying the local context and ensuring that sufficient and realistic multi-agency plans and procedures exist to deal with the consequences when events occur, and any capability gaps are identified. - 7.
-To develop and maintain an integrated, robust and "fit for purpose" communications strategy that enables internal communications between LRF members and also has appropriate mechanisms in place to warn and inform the public in the event of an emergency occurring and which is also adaptable to utilise technology and social media to provide warning and informing information to a wider audience. - 8.
-To ensure that workable and resilient cross border arrangements with other LRFs are in place. - 9.
-To embed best practice within the field of integrated emergency management across all aspects of the LRF and its partner organisations. - 10.
-To help prevent or mitigate any negative or detrimental effects that may occur from the UK leaving the European Union without a suitable economic or political agreement in place. - 11.
-Through a coordinated multi agency response and recovery it is the intention of CDDLRF to 'Mitigate' the impact of COVID-19 across the UK in order to protect our communities and return the community to a new normality.
+- 7. To ensure that workable and resilient cross border arrangements with other LRFs are in place. - 8.
+To address the recommendations relative to the LRF following the publication of the Manchester Arena Inquiry and progress this work through a local or regional LRF group.